 About Michele Tjaden

-I have enjoyed more than 40 years working in animal health and welfare, primarily as a veterinary technician, but also in shelters, rescues, and as a dog trainer.
-During my career as a veterinary technician I adopted special needs and senior animals and started volunteering as a foster mom.
-Eventually I became president of a 501c3 non-profit dog rescue, and created a sanctuary program for special needs and senior pets.
-I have managed a multi-dog home with numbers ranging between 4 and 20 dogs (including fosters), along with a several cats, various pocket pets, birds and reptiles since the early 1990’s.
+I have enjoyed more than 40 years working in animal health and welfare.
+Most of my career was as a veterinary technician, but I’ve also worked in boarding kennels, county animal shelters, rescues and as a dog trainer.
+During my career as a veterinary technician I often adopted special needs and senior animals which led to my interest in rescue work.
+I volunteered as a foster mom and in 2003 became president of a 501c3 non-profit small dog rescue where I developed a sanctuary program for special needs and senior pets.
+Over the past few decades I have fostered hundreds of dogs and have managed a multi-dog home with numbers ranging between 4 and 20 dogs (including fosters), along with a several other animals including cats, various pocket pets, birds and reptiles since the early 1990’s.

-In my early 50’s some profound changes in my personal life resulted in relocating to another state along with my menagerie.
+In 2012 some profound changes in my personal life resulted in my decision to relocate from Minnesota back to my home state of Illinois along with my menagerie of animals.
 I wanted a fresh start, and that included a change of direction in my career.
 One of my lifelong passions has been studying dog breeds and behavior, and I have taken obedience classes for decades with my dogs.
-I completed a professional dog training certification program and was hired by a local training facility to teach group classes for puppies and beginning obedience.
+I completed a professional dog training certification program and was hired by a local training facility to teach group classes for puppies and beginner obedience.
 I also held private one on one sessions for dogs with behavior issues.
 Unfortunately, the owner of the training facility became seriously ill and had to close the business.
-After some thought, I considered myself in early retirement.
-I had a houseful of animals to keep me busy, and in my spare time decided to explore holistic and alternative ways of treating animals to expand my knowledge base.
+After some thought, I decided to take a break.
+I had a houseful of animals to keep me busy and wanted to explore holistic and alternative ways of treating animals to expand my knowledge base.
+I found that enjoyed looking at things with a new perspective and spent a few years taking a deep dive into the holistic pet space.

-Within a few years of “retiring” I started to feel very strongly that I had more to give and a lifetime of experience to share.
-As a child I had always wished I could talk to animals, and found myself wanting a deeper connection with them.
+Eventually I started to realize how much I missed working with animals and their people.
+I felt very strongly that I had more to give along with a lifetime of experience to share.
+As a child I had always wished I could talk to animals, and found myself wanting an even deeper connection with my own crew.
 I began researching the world of animal communication.
 I was led to Dr. Cara Gubbins, an incredible teacher and mentor.
 I enrolled in her Animal Communicator Academy and embarked on my path to train as an animal communicator.
-Graduating from the Academy was my first step toward where I now believe I was headed all along, to help bring people and animals closer through animal communication.
+Graduating from the Academy was my first step toward where I now believe perhaps I was headed all along, to help bring people and animals closer through animal communication.
 It is incredibly fulfilling work and a continuing journey.